anchpop/annotator-tots/tator2/readme.md

 Start a development server: `python manage.py runserver`.

-Watch the frontend react files and automatically update when they change: `yarn start labelsquad`.
+Watch the frontend react files and automatically update when they change: `yarn start <yourapp>`.
+To make an optimized build for production, use `yarn build <yourapp>`.
+If you omit `<yourapp>` it will default to `tator2`.

-Make a production-ready build of the frontend: `yarn build <app to build, leave blank for default>`.

-Start the Node.js render server for server-side rendering of React components: `yarn render`.
-(By default this is not used in development, but if you set `REACT.RENDER` to `True` in `config/base.py`, you can test it out.
-Note that you must restart the render server every time one of your component's source changes, as they are cached)
+For server-side rendering, we use a NodeJS render server.
+Make sure you have the latest version of Node.
+Build the render server with `yarn build-render-server` then run it with `yarn start-render-server`.
+By default in development server-side rendering is not used, but if you set `REACT.RENDER` to `True` in `config/base.py`, you can test it out.
+(Note that you must restart the render server every time one of your component's source changes, as Node caches them).

 Setting Up Your Users